MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/app-services/network-topology-and-connectivity.md

 ms.custom: internal
 ---

-# Network topology and connectivity considerations for App Service landing zone accelerator
+# Network topology and connectivity considerations for landing zone accelerator for App Service

-This article provides design considerations and recommendations for network topology and connectivity when using the App Service landing zone accelerator.
+This article provides design considerations and recommendations for network topology and connectivity when using the landing zone accelerator for App Service.
 Networking is central to almost everything inside a landing zone.
-It enables connectivity to other Azure services, external users, and internal and external APIs.

 ## Design considerations

-The following bulleted list are design considerations to think about when preparing for **any** deployment of Azure App Service.
+The following is a bulleted list of things you must think about when preparing for **any** deployment of App Service:

 - Networking requirements
 - Use cases